mkoura/antithesis/cli/docs/antithesis-agent-role.md

 anti agent push-test -i <test-run-id> -D <directory>
 ```

-This will push the test-run with id `<test-run-id>` to the antithesis platform and report the acceptance of the test-run on-chain (see below).
+This will push the test-run with id `<test-run-id>` to the antithesis platform

-## Report the acceptance of a test-run on-chain (included above)
+## Report the acceptance of a test-run on-chain

 Once a test-run is pushed to the antithesis platform the agent has to report the acceptance of the test-run on-chain.